pzheng2/Capstone-Twitter/README.md

 ## TODO
 - Only signed in users can see other users
 - Add validation for restaurant address
+- Make RestaurantForm's underscore methods private

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1 day)
+### Phase 1: User Authentication, Restaurant Model and JSON API (1 day)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Restaurants.
+- Users will be able to create accounts, sign up, sign in and log out.
+- Users will only be able to see other users if they are logged in.
+- After signing in or signing up, users will be redirected to the root page
+- The root page will contain all of the React components such as Restaurants, comments, tags and map.
+- Create restaurant model
+- Set up Api and root page

 [Details][phase-one]

 ### Phase 2a: Flux Architecture and Restaurant CRUD (2 days)

-Phase 2a is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Restaurant store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Restaurant `Index`, `IndexItem` and `Form`.
-At the end of Phase 2a, Restaurant can be created, read, edited and destroyed in the browser.
-Restaurants should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using css for styling.
+- Set up Flux architecture
+- Create restaurant store, App Dispatcher, constants, utils and routes.
+- Create actions for creating a new restaurant and fetching all restaurants
+- Create restaurant index, restaurant item and restaurant form components.
+- Create map component using Google maps api.
+- Allow users to click the map to make a restaurant at that location.
+- Use google maps geocoding to obtain the address.
+- Users will be able to create, read and edit restaurants at the end of this phase.

 [Details][phase-two-a]